user777777-ops/clinical-trials-ocr-idp/README.md

 [Task 1: PDF Extraction](./task1_PDFextraction.ipynb)

-That being said, if one had to be chosen, I would go with PyMuPDF for its undeniable superiority.
+That being said, if one had to be chosen, We would go with PyMuPDF for its undeniable superiority.
 It is quicker and the text extracted is more accurate.